neohiro/SystemMonitor/README.md

 - Storage sensors (I/O included)
 - ...

 Allows for switching to Fahrenheit from Celsius.
 Save to Log will save the active readings into your Documents.
+The dynamic tiles are now also able to be reordered.
 A config.json file is included to save the window sizing and your favorite ordering of the sensor groups.

 <img width="539" height="810" alt="image" src="https://github.com/user-attachments/assets/25ea82b7-5086-4346-8aba-be01fcfc0334" />